Man admits 12 charges including raping 94-year-old

+Warning: This story contains references to sexual violence that some readers may find distressing

-A 26-year-old Napier man has admitted he raped a 94-year-old woman during a brutal home invasion.
+A 26-year-old Napier man raped a 94-year-old woman during a brutal home invasion.

-Hawira Duncan pleaded guilty to the rape among a raft of charges which included seriously injuring and strangling unconscious the woman's 70-year-old son, who had come to her aid.
+Hawira Duncan pleaded guilty to the rape among a raft of charges which included seriously injuring and strangling unconscious the woman's elderly son, who had come to her aid.

 He also admitted the attempted sexual violation of a young single mother in a separate incident.